Rajachandru/AMD-annotations/README.md

 Annotations are done in the images (60 images) with Age Related Macular Degeneration and related anomalies (Drusen & CNVM) .
 The label maps created are in correspondence to the anomalies in the images.
+The .ipynb file is the code for generation of synthetic images corresponding to specific anomalies of AMD.
+The anomaly specifications are conditioned through annotation guided spatial attention maps